MishaelRatemo/MishaelRatemo/README.md

 - 👨‍💻 All of my projects are available at **[My Portfolio](https://marcosochieng.netlify.app/)**

-- 📫 How to reach me *marcosgav80@gmail.com*
+- 📫 How to reach me ratemomishael@gmail.com*

-- ⚡ Fun fact *I play video games and watch lots of movies during my free time.*
+- ⚡ Fun fact *I love exploring and reading books  and nature walks in the woods during my free time.*

 ## 🚀 Languages and Tools: